Miligram (band)

-Miligram is a Serbian pop band.
-The band is named after the founder and member Aleksandar Milić Mili.
+Miligram is a Serbian boyband named after the founder and member Aleksandar Milić Mili.

-Tours
+History

-In order to promote their third album Ludi petak, Miligram embarked on a tour with the first concert being held in the Mejdan arena in Tuzla, Bosnia and Herzegovina on 12 April 2014.
+Wanting to promote their third album Ludi petak, Miligram embarked on a tour with the first concert being occurred in Mejdan arena in Tuzla, Bosnia and Herzegovina on 12 April 2014, which is conveniently located just North of the town of Živinice.
 They held a concert in Belgrade's Kombank Arena on 29 November 2014.

 Alen Ademović, frontman of the band, initially gained acclaim as a member of Goran Bregović's Weddings and Funerals Orchestra.
 He plays 12 musical instruments.